adamgligor/adamgligor.github.io/_posts/2021-11-01-https-hobby-websites.md

 The previously generated keys and the nginx config are copied to their designated places, the rest is stock.

-The next bit is the nginx config which looks like this:
+Next, the nginx config which looks like this:

 ```